-SECTION II: For Com pletion by th ne EMPLOYEE family member or his/her timely, complete, and sur- covered family member of required to obtain or retal provide a complete and so medical proficient medic with a serious in the benefit ufficient med mployer mus EE: Please complete Section II before giving this form to your ovider.
-The FMLA permits an employer to require that you submit cal certification to support a request for FMLA leave to care for as health condition.
-If requested by your employer, your response is t of FMLA protections.
+SECTION II: For Completion by the EMPLOYEE

+INSTRUCTIONS to the EMPLOYEE: Please complete Section II before giving this form to your family member or his/her medical provider.
+The FMLA permits an employer to require that you submit a simely, complete, and sufficient medical certification to support a request for FMLA leave to care for a covered family member with a serious health condition.
+If requested by your employer, your response is required to obtain or retain the benefit of FMLA protections.
 29 U.S.C. §§ 2613, 2614(c)(3).
-Failure to dical certification may result in a denial of your FMLA request.
-29 st give you at least 15 calendar days to return this form to your Name of family member care: • ou will provide Middle Last Relationship of family m ember to you 1: If family member is your birth:
+Failure to provide a complete and sufficient medical certification may result in a denial of your FMLA request.
+29 C.F.R. § 825.313.
+Your employer must give you at least 15 calendar days to return this form to your employer.
+29 C.F.R. § 825.305.

+Your name:

+Name of family member for whom you will provide care:

+First Middle Last

+Relationship of family member to you:

+If family member is your son or daughter, date of birth:

-Describe care you will provide to your family member er and estimate leave needed to provide care:
+Describe care you will provide to your family member and estimate leave needed to provide care:

 Employee Signature Date

-SECTION III: For Completion by the HEALTH CARE PROVIDER
+SECTION III: For Completion by the HEAL LTH CARE PROVIDER

-INSTRUCTIONS to the HEALTH CARE PROVIdeave under the FMLA to care for your patient.
-Answ Several questions seek a response as to the frequency answer should be your best estimate based upon your the patient.
-Be as specific as you can; terms such as 'be sufficient to determine FMLA coverage.
-Limit you needs leave.
-Page 3 provides space for additional infection on the last page. ver, fully and completely, all applicable parts below. or duration of a condition, treatment, etc. Your medical knowledge, experience, and examination of flifetime," "unknown," or "indeterminate" may not ur responses to the condition for which the patient
+under the FMLA to care for your patient.
+Answ questions seek a response as to the frequency o should be your best estimate based upon your repatient.
+Be as specific as you can; terms such a be sufficient to determine FMLA coverage.
+Lin ROVIDER: The employee listed above has requested leaved been, fully and completely, all applicable parts below.
+Severally duration of a condition, treatment, etc. Your answer medical knowledge, experience, and examination of the suffiction, "unknown," or "indeterminate" may not mit your responses to the condition for which the patient hal information, should you need it.
+Please be sure to sign

-Provider's name and business address:

 Type of practice / Medical specialty:

-Telephone: ()Fax:(
+Telephone: () Fax:()

 PART A: MEDICAL FACTS

-1. Approximate date condition commenced: :
+1. Approximate date condition comme enced:

+Probable duration of condition:

-y in a hospital, hospice, or residential medical care
+Was the patient admitted for an overnig ght stay in a hospital, hospice, or residential medical care

-mission:

-•

-Was medication, other than over-the-counter
+facility?
+No Yes .
+If so, dates s of admission:

+Date(s) you treated the patient for cond lition:

+ounter medication, prescribed?
+NoYes.

-Will the patient need to have treatment visits •
+Will the patient need to have treatment Will the patient need to have treatment visits at least twice per year due to the condition?

 No Yes